-- The decrease of income must be expected to last more than 90 days, a change from the previous 60 day threshold. - The decrease of income interim will be effective the first of the month following the receipt of all required documents from the households, not the first of the month following the written request per the preceding policy. - If determined eligible for an interim reduction in the rent portion and the interim reexamination is processed, the household must report any increase in income within ten (10) days of the increase.
-The prior policy did not contain this requirement. - O Update: This policy is no longer effective as of June 30, 2017.
+- The decrease of income must be expected to last more than 90 days, a change from the previous 60-day threshold. - Update: This policy was suspended as a result of SDHC's FY 2020 technical amendment in response to the COVID-19 pandemic.
+This item will be reinstated once emergency operations are ended. - The decrease of income interim will be effective the first of the month following the receipt of all required documents from the households, not the first of the month following the written request per the preceding policy. - If determined eligible for an interim reduction in the rent portion and the interim reexamination is processed, the household must report any increase in income within ten (10) days of the increase.
+The prior policy did not contain this requirement. - Update: This policy is no longer effective as of June 30, 2017.